-Purpose: Menstrual health is a significant component of women's lives that is frequently disregarded, particularly when it comes to extracurricular activities.
-The objective of this study is to identify disparities in menstrual hygiene practices, premenstrual syndrome, and mood swings among female students who participate in sports and those engaged in non-sports extracurricular activities.
+Purpose: Menstrual health is a significant component of womens lives that is frequently disregarded, particularly when it comes to extracurricular activities.
+The objective of this study is to identify disparities in an hygiene practices, premenstrual syndrome, and mood swings among female students who participate in sports and those engaged in non-sports extracurricular activities.